allenyin/reading_list/_posts/2016-01-06-DirectFormI-IIR-butterworth-filters.md

 % b0=15260, b1=-30519, a0=30442, a1=-14213
 {% endhighlight %}

 These resulting coefficients are what I ended up using in the firmware.
+The two code snippet above is in `gtkclient_multi/genIIRfilters.m`.

 As mentioned in Tim's post, if the inputs were of less than 16-bits, the scaler value can be something other than \\(2^{14}\\) to increase the gain and expand the results to the full 16-bits range.
 For example, if the input to the biquad were 12-bits, we can incorporate a scale factor of x2 into the first biquad, and x4 into the second: